GoogleCloudPlatform/document-intake-accelerator/utils/docai-wh/README.md

 - Filling in document properties using schema and DocAi output.
 - Batch upload using GCS uri as an input (can be in different project) and preserving original structure with subdirectories.
 - There is no limit on 15 pages per document, since asynchronous batch processing is used by the DocAI parser.
-- When folder contains high mount of documents, it might take a while for a batch operation to complete.
+- When folder contains high amount of documents, it might take a while for a batch operation to complete.
-  - When using Cloud Shell, this might time out the session.
+  - When using Cloud Shell, this might time out on the session.
-- Processor could be in an external from the different project.
+- Processors can be in a different project.

 ### Limitations:
 - Only PDF files are handled.
 - Max amount of pages per document is 200.